joabzzz/blackbird/README.md

 Blackbird is a cross-platform AI application that lets you **create fully functional interactive apps just by describing them**.
 Simply tell Blackbird what you want to build—a calculator, a todo list, a game, a data visualization—and watch as it generates a complete working application in real-time.

 Built with Rust and the Dioxus framework, Blackbird runs natively on iOS, desktop, and web, delivering a fast and seamless experience across all your devices.

 ---

+## Lightning Fast with Cerebras

+Blackbird is powered by [Cerebras](https://cerebras.ai/) inference, delivering **~2,000 tokens per second**—that's roughly **20x faster** than traditional cloud AI providers.
+What does this mean for you?

+- **Apps generate in seconds**, not minutes
+- **Iterate instantly**—ask for changes and see them applied immediately
+- **No waiting around**—the AI keeps up with your ideas

+This speed transforms the creative process.
+Instead of waiting for the AI to finish, you're having a real-time conversation with your app as it evolves.

+---